datascience-mobi-2022/2022-topic-02-team-04/README.md

 **descriptive_analysis**: This folder contains mainly plots for descriptive analysis of the given data sets.

-**pan_cancer**: This folder contains the analysis of the large pan-cancer RNAseq
+**pan_cancer**: This folder contains the analysis of the large pan-cancer RNA-seq.

 **prad_normal_vs_tumor**: This folder contains the complete focused analysis of prostate adenocarcinoma.

 **preprocessing**: This folder contains the preprocessing files for the pan-cancer data frame.

-**refrences**: This folder contains the .bib file for the citations and the r package citations
+**references**: This folder contains the .bib file for the citations and the r package citations.

+**report**: This folder contains our final report.